 First-class cities are responsible for ensuring safety at their railroad crossings.
 To assist with safety inspections at these crossings, first-class cities can opt-in to the UTC’s Crossing Safety Inspection Program.

 By law, first-class cities must provide the UTC with updated railroad crossing inventory information within 30 days of a public crossing modification, opening, or closure.
 Cities may email updates to RailCrossingInventory@utc.wa.gov.

 The UTC's Crossing Safety Inspection Program includes periodic crossing inspections, identification of defects, and defect correction enforcement.
 Participating cities may also request technical assistance from the UTC on crossing safety, maintenance, and modifications.

-Process for opt-in: A first-class city must notify the UTC in writing of its intent to opt-in at least 60 days prior to the effective date requested by the city.
-A request to opt-in must be accompanied by documentation demonstrating that the city's governing body has approved a memorandum of understanding (MOU) between the city and the UTC.
+To opt-in, a first-class city must notify the UTC at least 60 days prior to their requested effective date.
+A request to opt-in must include documentation of the city's governing body approving a memorandum of understanding between the city and the UTC.

 Please email Rail@utc.wa.gov.